 When the Hughes family vacations, they usually go on a river trip.
 Family history is dotted with numerous boatman holidays.
 We love river running.
 We love sharing rivers with our guests.
 And we take great pride in the quality of our outfitting service and in protecting the invaluable resources where we operate trips.

 Q. Can beginners go on your river trips?

 Beginners are very welcome.
 And expect to have a great time!!
 The Hughes Crew is sensitive to our guest’s concerns, and the guides do their best to alleviate any worries you have.
 You’ll be amazed at how comfortable camping Hughes Style is, and we are confident that you’ll want to return.

 Q. What is an appropriate age for river trips?

 These are great multi-generational trips – good for grandparents to grandchildren.
 So far as a maximum age, you are as young as you feel.
 Call if you’d like to discuss any age related issues or concerns.
 We have taken many people in their 80’s.

 Minimum age varies with the trip you select.
 River trips are great family vacations.
 Jerry and Carole have rafted for years with their kids who now range from 35-32 years of age.
 The Hughes kids have gone on the rivers since they were tiny.
 We leave the final decision on the ages of children up to the parents.
 We routinely take 6-9 year olds, and have taken kids so young as 4 and 5.
-Young people under 16 must be accompanied by an adult.
+Young people under 18 must be accompanied by an adult.
+Selway trips have a 12-14 year minimum age.
 Give us a call, so we can discuss the best rivers and dates for your children based on their experience and age.
 We love outfitting for families, and the trips are great family vacations!